 Frequently Asked Questions

-- a set of core beliefs and customs established and shared by the broader organization
+• a set of core beliefs and customs established and shared by the broader organization

-- shared worship practices, teachings, and leadership structures
+• shared worship practices, teachings, and leadership structures

-- organizational structures to help them stay connected to the broader denomination
+• organizational structures to help them stay connected to the broader denomination

-- standardized belief system established by their respective denomination
+• standardized belief system established by their respective denomination

-- a hierarchy, direction and/or leadership that come from the denomination
+• a hierarchy, direction and/or leadership that come from the denomination

-1. Guided by our Pastors
+1. Guided by Pastors

 The Pastoral staff team is led by the Lead Pastor.
 This team oversees the day-to-day ministry and operations of the church.
 These staff pastors serve the congregation and are responsible for the development of the spiritual life of the church.
 The Pastoral Leadership Team members serve as Staff Elders.